 While every facelift is different, the skill and training of the surgeon performing the facelift is crucial to a successful outcome.
 One important feature of the modern facelift is the ability to effectively hide scars.
 Dr. Moelleken almost always places incisions in front of the ear, where the scars are invisible even the day after surgery.
-Dr. Moelleken’s signature facelift in Los Angeles, and Santa Barbara uses advancements in anchoring techniques, to ensure that the ears remain unaltered.
+Dr. Moelleken’s signature facelift in Los Angeles and Santa Barbara uses advancements in anchoring techniques, to ensure that the ears remain unaltered.
 This is opposed to older techniques, which pull down the ears and change the shape of the face.

-Because he believes that a facelift should go beyond just tightening, Dr. Moelleken restructures and elevates the deep layers of the face for a fresher, more youthful look.
+Because he believes that a traditional facelift should go beyond just tightening, Dr. Moelleken restructures and elevates the deep layers of the face for a fresher, more youthful look.
 Dr. Moelleken also offers a number of extra procedures to complement the results of the facelift.
-These procedures include brow elevation, eyelid surgery, cheeklifts, laser resurfacing, grafting to hollow areas and lips, chin implants, lip lifts, neck tightening, and earlobe reduction.
-The additional procedures Dr. Moelleken depend on the unique physiology and aesthetic needs of each patient.
+These procedures include brow elevation, eyelid surgery, cheek lifts, laser resurfacing, grafting to hollow areas and lips, chin implants, lip lifts, neck tightening, and earlobe reduction.
+The additional procedures Dr. Moelleken depends on the unique physiology and aesthetic needs of each patient.
 However, they are as important as the facelift itself, because they enable Dr. Moelleken to rejuvenate your entire face as a harmonious whole.

 All of us can take steps to maintain our facial appearance but the fact is, your face and neck change with age.
 The greatest changes occur from infancy to puberty as your face and head mature into an adult form.
-The eyes, nose, and mouth features of your face expand to fill a greater area of the surface of the cranium; the relative area occupied by your forehead shrinks as your eyes move up; your eyes become proportionately smaller and your forehead slopes back; your face becomes smaller in respect to the rest of your body; and your chin tends to become larger and more protrusive.
+The eyes, nose, and mouth features of your face expand to fill a greater area of the surface of the cranium; the relative area occupied by your forehead shrinks as your eyes move up; your eyes become proportionately smaller and your forehead slopes back; your face becomes smaller in respect to the rest of your body, and your chin tends to become larger and more protrusive.
 Although some of these changes continue into adulthood, other variations begin to occur to mark aging and correspond to the decline of your face.
 As your face matures, it changes some of its most enduring properties and acquires new attributes that are not necessarily appreciated.
-Your skin becomes darker, less flexible, and more leathery; lines, wrinkles, folds, pouches, and blemishes or discolorations gradually appear; muscles and connective tissues change their elasticity; and fatty deposits and bone may be lost to produce pouches in your cheeks, bags under your eyes, sagging under your chin, and other changes in the way soft tissues conform to your underlying bony structure.
+Your skin becomes darker, less flexible, and more leathery; lines, wrinkles, folds, pouches, and blemishes or discolorations gradually appear; muscles and connective tissues change their elasticity, and fatty deposits and bone may be lost to produce pouches in your cheeks, bags under your eyes, sagging under your chin, and other changes in the way soft tissues conform to your underlying bony structure.

 Most people within a given society agree among themselves about what makes faces attractive and what makes them that way.
 They may disagree about certain attributes of beauty but much of what is considered attractive is shared universally across cultures.